 “I know.”
 Air quoting, she said, “It’s rude to talk about friends in that way.”
 She had only said what she did because she was jealous.
 Sometimes she wished she had seven brothers and sisters like Claire.
 Iris knew that there would have been more Kayn children if circumstances were different.

-As he gulped down the last sip of his coffee, Dr. Kayn asked, “Have you taken your medicine?”
+After he gulped down the last sip of his coffee, Dr. Kayn asked, “Have you taken your medicine?”

 She cleared her plate and placed it in the dishwasher.
 “I’m about to.”
 From a drawer next to the sink, Iris pulled out a box of syringes.
 “You do realize that I’m eighteen, making me old enough to remember my injections, right?”
 She tightly secured a band of rubber around her upper arm.